-Since May 2007 Daniel has been the first violinist of the renowned Brodsky, leaving in May 2019 to concentrate on his solo career.
-With the Brodskys he made many recordings, mostly for Chandos, and toured Australia, New Zealand, Mexico, Canada, the Far East and most of Europe.
+Until May 2019, Daniel was first violinist of the renowned Brodsky Quartet.
+During his twelve years with the quartet he made many recordings, mostly for Chandos, and toured Australia, New Zealand, Mexico, Canada, the Far East and most of Europe.
 In March 2016 the quartet recorded the complete Shostakovich Quartets, live at the Muziekgebouw in Amsterdam, to rave reviews.

 Daniel is professor of violin at the Royal College of Music in London, an International Visiting Artist at RIAM in Dublin and gives Masterclasses all over the world.
 He plays the “Ex-Rode” Guarneri del Gesù violin (Cremona ca. 1736), kindly on loan from the Dutch Musical Instruments Foundation.